-Mel from Wonderful Mommy: Road trips are often a huge part of Christmas holiday traditions.
+Missy from Party Through the USA: Road trips are often a huge part of Christmas holiday traditions.
 Going to see friends, relatives or even just a holiday family vacation can mean a long drive.
-Mel gives some great tips on How to Plan Wonderful Road Trips with your Family.
+Missy gives some great suggestions for Great Toys for Road Trips and Travel.

 Educational Holiday Fun

 Susan from Homeschool With Love: What’s Christmas without a Nativity?
 Here’s a new tradition to try from Susan.
 Free Printable Nativity Ornament

 Carla at Preschool Powol Packets: More new things to keep the kids busy this holiday season.
 Carla has some great STEM & Science Christmas Activities on her blog.
 These look awesome to try!